As he watched the spacecraft roar towards the stars, he knew the real work wouldn’t happen for another few years.

 Space exploration is not just reserved for astronauts, NASA, and billionaire entrepreneurs.
 The current work NASA accomplishes is strongly supported by an army of volunteer citizen scientists.
 They come from all walks of life and devote their time to assist professional scientists in their understanding of the universe.
 Owens is one of those citizen scientists.

-Once the photos of Bennu are made available to the public, Owens and other citizen scientists will be able to run the images through data collection applications online and provide the machine learning neural net with the information it needs to pinpoint the exact size, shape, and distances of thousands of objects on the asteroid.
+Now that the photos of Bennu are available to the public, Owens and other citizen scientists can run the images through data collection applications online and provide the machine learning neural net with the information it needs to pinpoint the exact size, shape, and distances of thousands of objects on the asteroid.
+They are also helping scientists determine the best place for the final sample site.
 The work won’t be done overnight.
 But if it could be, where’s the fun in that?